Estimating Economic Models with Testable Assumptions: Theory and Applications: Proof in Section 3

-where (1) and (5) follows by the formula of conditional probability, (2) follows by $D_i(1)\ge D_i(0)$ almost surely, (3) follows by type independence, (4) follows by measure of always takers and never takers is independent of $Z_i$.
+where (1) and (5) follow by the formula of conditional probability, (2) follows by $D_i(1)\ge D_i(0)$ almost surely under $s\in A'$, (3) follows by the type independence instrument assumption, (4) follows by the measure of always takers and never takers is independent of $Z_i$.
 We can similarly show for $j=0,1$: